d8n1z/highWay2highLoad/weekOne/assignmentTwo/index.md

 - WasmEdge: Bring the cloud-native and serverless application paradigms to Edge Computing. (this is an out-of-spectrum suggestion, i would like to complement it with WebAssembly as we are kind of 'dreaming' in this bullet point)

-### Back of the Envelope
-Certainly!
-Below is the same set of calculations written in Markdown format, which you can render in any Markdown-compatible editor or viewer.

 ### Back-of-the-Envelope Estimates

 #### Assumptions: